heroku/spark-in-space/readme.md

 If you use this cluster for real work, please protect it by adding a domain and ssl cert.

+You should probably right-click 'open link in new window' on the button so you can follow the readme here.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/spark-in-space/tree/button)

 Note: The rest of this readme assumes you have set your app name as `$app` in your shell, like so `app=my-spark-cluster`.